Psychotherapy

 Individuals

-The important thing is that you and I maintain an open dialogue. about how best to help you reach your therapy goals.I typically work with individuals in weekly sessions, though some people choose to come more frequently.
+I most often work clients in weekly sessions.
+But some people choose to come more frequently, particularly if they are going through a rough time or want to accelerate their therapy.
 Taking into account your treatment goals as well as practical concerns (such as time and finances), you and I will collaborate to develop a therapy schedule that makes sense for you.
 And remember, nothing is ever cast in stone.
 As our work together progresses, we can always make changes—individual therapy can become couple or family therapy, once per week therapy can become twice, a Tuesday appointment can be moved to Thursday.
 The important thing is that you and I maintain an open dialogue about how best to help you reach your therapy goals.

 Couples